storbeck/maze/README.md

-# Maze Generator and 3D Viewer
+# Maze Generator and 2D Viewer

-This project provides tools to generate a maze and view it in a simple 3D-like ASCII representation.
-The project is organized into three main components:
+This project provides tools to generate a maze and view it in a simple 2D ASCII representation.
-1. **mazelib**: A library for maze generation and representation.
-2. **mazegen**: A command-line tool to generate mazes.
-3. **maze3d**: A command-line tool to display the maze in a 3D-like ASCII representation.

 ## Repository Structure